Crackdown-PD2/Crackdown-Installer/README.md

 2. **Run** the **Crackdown-Installer.exe**.

-3. [Optional] Customize your installation.
-Some content is optional, such as enemy reskins, map edits, and the TOTAL CRACKDOWN Player-side Overhaul; you can choose whether or not to install this optional content at your leisure.
-The installer can be used again later to modify your Crackdown mod and install or uninstall any of this content at will.
+Some content is optional, such as enemy reskins, map edits, and the TOTAL CRACKDOWN Player-side Overhaul; in the "Select Packages" section of the Installer window, you can choose whether or not to install this optional content at your leisure.
+The installer can be used again later to modify your Crackdown mod and install any of this content at will.

-4. Enjoy!
+3. Enjoy!

 # About Crackdown-Installer
 This repo contains the source code for Crackdown's auto-installer program.